Turn resolutions into action and have a prosperous New Year

 - Close unnecessary accounts: cancel credit cards and store cards that are not essential for your daily purchases if you struggle with discipline.
 This will help you avoid impulsive spending and stay focused on your debt repayment goals.

-- Prioritise high-interest debt: Create a list of your debts, staring with those carrying high interest rates such as credit cards.
+- Prioritise high-interest debt: Create a list of your debts, starting with those carrying high-interest rates such as credit cards.
 Allocate extra funds towards paying off these high-interest debts first.
 As you settle each debt, you’ll free up more money to tackle the remaining ones.

 - Don’t fund entertainment with credit.